Todd: OK. Ann, you spent quite a bit of time in Australia recently so why don't you talk about that?

-Ann: And I travelled a little bit in Australia.
-I went up the east coast.
-Up to Frasier Island.
-Which is a world heritage site.
-And I saw dingos running along the beach and sharks in the water.
-We climbed cliffs and went through a rain forest and went camping and then we went up to the -------, which is a but north.
-And the further north you go in Australia, the hotter it gets.
-So we were able to go swimming in the ocean and I went diving for the first time but it was a little bit risky cause I didn't have a diving license, so I went on an introductory dive and I saw a giant clam that had a really purple spongy inside that I was able to touch and then the clam closed up really quickly.
+Ann: I travelled a little bit in Australia.
+I went up the east coast, up to Frasier Island which is a world heritage site.
+I saw dingos running along the beach and sharks in the water.
+We climbed cliffs and went through a rain forest and went camping and then we went up to the West Indies, which is a bit further north.
+The further north you go in Australia, the hotter it gets.
+We were able to go swimming in the ocean and I went diving for the first time but it was a little bit risky because I didn't have a diving license.
+I went on an introductory dive and I saw a giant clam that had a really spongy purple inside that I was able to touch and then the clam closed up really quickly.

 Todd: Almost.
 Ah, you're lucky.
-Um, it's funny, you go in the water and you worry about sharks,
+It's funny, you go in the water and you worry about sharks but not clams.

 Todd: Will you be going back to Australia soon?

 Todd: OK.
-You gotta choose real quick, only one city, Montreal or Sydney, which do you choose?
+You got to choose real quick.
+Only one city, Montreal or Sydney, which do you choose?